Keyboard shortcuts

 Allocations

 Because Odin is not a garbage collected language, the programmer is responsible for allocating and deallocating any heap memory they want to use.
-For example, if we want to create a slice whose referenced data resides on the heap, we can call the make_slice function (from the base library), which returns a slice that references newly allocated heap memory.
+For example, if we want to create a slice whose referenced data resides on the heap, we can call the make_slice procedure (from the base library), which returns a slice that references newly allocated heap memory.
 When we’re done with a heap-allocated slice, we should call delete_slice (from the base library) to deallocate the slice’s heap memory:

 s: []int